-During the Gold Rush years, Kilmore was a major stop over for those coming from the ports and town of Melbourne to the gold fields.
-In its busiest times it was home to over 26 public drinking and boarding houses, numerous churches, schools and a large hospital.
-Other towns in the Shire were also places to stop and offered many boarding and drinking houses and other services such as black smiths, butchers and banks.
+During the Gold Rush years, Kilmore was a major stopover for travellers coming from the ports and town of Melbourne to the goldfields.
+It was home to over 26 public drinking and boarding houses, numerous churches, schools, and a large hospital in its busiest times.
+Other towns in the Shire were also places to stop and offered boarding and drinking houses and other services such as blacksmiths, butchers and banks.

-Today you will see rustic timber cottages, old country pubs, century-old bluestone buildings and infrastructure, as well as historic farms, homesteads, machinery and shedding that dot the country side.
+Today you will see rustic timber cottages, old country pubs, century-old bluestone buildings and infrastructure, as well as historic farms, homesteads, machinery and shedding that scatter the countryside.

 Seymour Heritage Drive

 Take this self-guided tour of Seymour and surrounding areas to see 41 historical buildings, sites and parks, dating back to 1839.